whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 Ten of Clubs.

-“...Well now,” said Mrs. E. “I think I’m going to buy you dinner.”
+“…Well now,” said Mrs. E. “I think I’m going to buy you dinner.”

 “Hope it’s close by.”